Renovate in a down economy

 - They are under the notion that prices will continue to increase

 So what does this mean to those whom are seeking to renovate their homes?

 Right now is the time to get take advantage of a marginal economy and excellent rates regarding home improvement and repair.
 Contractors have suffered the past 6 years as the housing bubble decreased the amount of opportunity to build and homeowners have been too skeptical to spend thousands of dollars in a volatile environment.

 Just as the market is seasonal so are the prices regarding home renovation.
 If you are considering custom kitchen designs, room addition or second story remodeling it is smart to be ahead of the curve and lock in excellent rates while you can.
 Soon with a low inventory Room Addition Contractors will be in demand to add to existing structures.

 Other incentives to renovate now

-According to usnews.com builder confidence was up to a five year peak last August.
+According to usnews.com builder confidence was up to a five-year peak last August.
 Building Permits rose 7% in July so this is indicative that the home renovation industry is starting forward progression.
-So in conclusion get on the ball and contact a general contractor soon if your pondering any home remodeling project.
+So in conclusion get on the ball and contact a general contractor soon if you’re pondering any home remodeling project.

 Any thoughts feel free to shoot me a line!